Pixyz: a Python library for developing deep generative models: Introduction

-Probabilistic programming languages (PPLs)~\cite{van2018introduction} are known as languages for constructing computational graphs of probabilistic models and inferring the posterior distribution of arbitrary variables in that model from observed data.
+Probabilistic programming languages (PPLs)~\cite{van2018introduction} are known as languages for constructing ``computational graphs'' of probabilistic models and inferring the posterior distribution of arbitrary variables in those models from observed data.
 They provide a unified framework for building and inferring probabilistic models.
-More recently, Pyro~\cite{bingham2018pyro}, PyMC3~\cite{salvatier2016probabilistic}, and Edward~\cite{tran2016edward} have been developed as PPLs that can build part of the computational graph of a probabilistic model in DNNs.
-These PPLs can benefit from GPU acceleration by using PyTorch or Tensorflow as their host language.
+A large number of PPLs have been developed, and in recent years, attention has focused on those that run in the Python language.
+In particular, Pyro~\cite{bingham2018pyro}, PyMC3~\cite{salvatier2016probabilistic}, and TensorFlow Probability~\cite{dillon2017tensorflow} (including Edward~\cite{tran2016edward}) have been developed as PPLs that can build part of the computational graph of a probabilistic model in DNNs.
+These PPLs can benefit from Graphics Processing Unit (GPU) acceleration by using PyTorch or Tensorflow as their host language.

-Despite their flexibility and scalability, PPLs are rarely used in practice as a library for implementing DGMs.
-We believe that this is because DGMs have very different characteristics from conventional probabilistic models.
-Specifically, we focus on the following two inherent features of DGMs: (1) DNNs are encapsulated by probability distributions and (2) models are designed and learned based on the objective function.